photoprism/photoprism/docker/examples/cloud-init/README.txt

   bash <(curl -s https://dl.photoprism.org/docker/cloud-init/setup.sh)

-This may take a while to complete, depending on the performance of your server and its connection speed.
+This may take a while to complete, depending on the performance of your server and its internet connection.

-When done and you see no errors, please open
+When done - and you see no errors - please open

   http://<YOUR SERVER IP>:2342/